wp-plugins/vertical-scroll-recent-post/readme.txt

 = 7.0 =

-Tested uptp 3.3
+Tested up to 3.3

 = 6.0 =

-Security fixes (Only admin user can see the plugin menu in the dashboard) Tested upto 3.1.3
+Security fixes (Only admin user can see the plugin menu in the dashboard) Tested up to 3.1.3

 = 5.0 =

-Tested upto 3.0
+Tested up to 3.0

 = 4.0 =